IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/filtering.md

 </code-view>

 ## Setup
-In order to specify if filtering is enabled and which filtering mode should be used, the {ComponentTitle} exposes the following boolean properties - `allowFiltering`, `allowAdvancedFiltering`, `filterMode` and `filterable`.
+In order to specify if filtering is enabled and which filtering mode should be used, the {ComponentTitle} exposes the following boolean properties - `AllowFiltering`, `AllowAdvancedFiltering`, `FilterMode` and `Filterable`.

-Property `allowFiltering` enables you to specify the following options:
+Property `AllowFiltering` enables you to specify the following options:
 - **false** - the filtering for the corresponding grid will be disabled; /default value/
 - **true** - the filtering for the corresponding grid will be enabled;

-Property `allowAdvancedFiltering` enables you to specify the following options:
+Property `AllowAdvancedFiltering` enables you to specify the following options:
 - **false** - the advanced filtering for the corresponding grid will be disabled; /default value/
 - **true** - the advanced filtering for the corresponding grid will be enabled;

-Property `filterMode` enables you to specify the following options:
+Property `FilterMode` enables you to specify the following options:
-- **quickFilter** - a simplistic filtering UI; /default value/
+- **QuickFilter** - a simplistic filtering UI; /default value/
-- **excelStyleFilter** - an Excel-like filtering UI;
+- **ExcelStyleFilter** - an Excel-like filtering UI;

-Property `filterable` enables you to specify the following options:
+Property `Filterable` enables you to specify the following options:
 - **true** - the filtering for the corresponding column will be enabled; /default value/
 - **false** - the filtering for the corresponding column will be disabled;